 In addition, Poha is best served hot, often enjoyed as a breakfast or snack.
 It is low in calories and contains a good balance of carbohydrates, proteins, and essential nutrients from vegetables and spices.

 12. Bombil – Bombay Duck

 When you go to the coastal areas of Maharashtra state, you will encounter many foods made from Bombil or Bombay Duck.
-This food is pretty popular when eaten with butter, onions, and lime juice, especially during the rainy season.
+To be clear, this is no duck but a type of popular local fish usually eaten with butter, onions, and lime juice, especially during the rainy season.